Environmental Measurement and Modeling

 BS Mechanical Engineering, University of Cincinnati

 Aaron Hastings, PhD, is a physical scientist in the U.S. DOT Volpe Center's acoustics group.
-He has 20 years of experience working on sound quality, environmental noise, and noise control issues in academia and the automotive and transportation industries.
-Hastings’ work has included theoretical and experimental approaches to measuring, modeling and solving acoustic-related problems for FHWA, NHTSA, FAA, and the National Park Service (NPS).
+Hastings has 30 years of experience working on sound quality, environmental noise, and noise control issues in academia and the automotive and transportation industries.
+His work has included theoretical and experimental approaches to measuring, modeling and solving acoustic-related problems for FHWA, NHTSA, FAA, and National Park Service (NPS).

-Hastings’ work at the U.S. DOT Volpe Center has included maintenance and development of the FHWA’s Traffic Noise Model (TNM), measurement of highway noise, modeling of pavement-specific Reference Energy Mean Emission Levels (REMELs), measurement of snowmobile and snow coach noise in national parks, modeling of over-snow vehicle noise through the development of a modified version of FAA’s Integrated Noise Model (INM), community annoyance for FAA, and the development of minimum sound levels for NHTSA’s work related to the Pedestrian Safety Enhancement Act.
+Hastings’ work at the U.S. DOT Volpe Center has included maintenance and development of FHWA’s Traffic Noise Model (TNM), measurement of highway noise, modeling of pavement-specific energy levels, measurement of snowmobile and snow coach noise in national parks, modeling of over-snow vehicle noise through the development of a modified version of FAA’s Integrated Noise Model (INM), community annoyance for FAA, and the development of minimum sound levels for NHTSA’s work related to the Pedestrian Safety Enhancement Act.

-Hastings’ academic research has focused on the development of sound quality metrics for automotive noise and has involved monaural and binaural measurements, acoustic signal processing, system modeling, psychoacoustics, and subjective testing techniques.
-He has publications in the Noise Control Engineering Journal, International Speech Communication Association Research Workshop, Proceedings of Inter-Noise, and the International Congress of Acoustics and has made numerous presentations at conferences, working groups, and public meetings.
+His academic research has focused on the development of sound quality metrics for automotive noise and has involved monaural and binaural measurements, acoustic signal processing, system modeling, psychoacoustics, and subjective testing techniques.
+Hastings has publications in the Noise Control Engineering Journal, the Transportation Research Record, and he has made numerous presentations at conferences, working groups, and public meetings.

 Environmental Protection Specialist